THE GOOD PERSON OF SZECHWAN

 We cannot accommodate late seating.
 Please leave ample time to find parking and locate the theater.

 where to go

 This performance is in Roble Studio Theater, located in Roble Gym at 375 Santa Teresa Street.
-For directions and parking information, CLICK HERE.
+See directions and parking info.

 TAPS's Spring Second Stage Production -- the contemporary dark comedy The World of Extreme Happiness -- runs May 24-16.